-Valentino Dixon, Hirono Golf Club, 2016, Japan's most distinguished golf club, located near the port city of Kobe; Acrylic on Canvas; Courtesy of the artist
+Valentino Dixon, Hirono Golf Club, 2016, Japan's most distinguished golf club, located near the port city of Kobe; Colored pencil on board; Courtesy of the artist

 Valentino Dixon: Drawing My Way To Freedom

 Presented in collaboration with the Buffalo Jewish Community Relations Council (JCRC)

 On View Friday, October 11, 2019–Saturday, March 28, 2020

 Valentino Dixon was 21 when he was arrested for a fatal shooting during a disturbance outside a bar in Buffalo on the night of August 10, 1991.
 Imprisoned for a murder he didn't commit, he discovered solace in art.
 The Burchfield Penney in collaboration with Buffalo Jewish Community Relations Council (JCRC) will present Valentino Dixon: Drawing My Way To Freedom an exhibition of paintings that guided him to freedom.

 Dixon loved to draw as a child and took up sketching again to escape the harsh realities of prison after being handed 39 years to life.

 His art saved him.
 Valentino struggled to adjust to life in prison, until he reconnected with his inner passion for art.
 He regained his motivation to draw by following his uncle's advice: “if you reclaim your talent, you can reclaim your life.”
 Valentino drew for up to 10 hours a day.
 His reputation as an artist led the warden at the tough Attica Correctional Facility to ask him to draw the 12th hole of the legendary Augusta National Golf Club.